How Fast Should My Webpage Be and Why Should I Care?

 To learn more about speed and performance:

-Google once said that mobile sites should “deliver and render the above the fold (ATF) content in under one second.”
-But Google research from 2018 found that there were different benchmarks for page speed performance per industry.
+Google once said that mobile sites should “deliver and render the above-the-fold (ATF) content in under one second.”
+However, Google research from 2018 found that there were different benchmarks for page speed performance per industry.
 (Note that these benchmarks have likely decreased since then).

 Other Google data shows that as page load time goes from one second to three seconds, the probability of the searcher bouncing increases by 32%.
 And that number jumps to 90% when page load time goes from one second to five seconds.

 Remember that each performance metric has its own thresholds.
 So the goal is to understand speed and performance metrics and individually optimize for them.

 You want to make your website as fast as possible for your users within what is reasonable to do.